na-na-hi/renget/archive/pcrgMTLguide.md

 2. Make backups of the following files:
 	2.1 Preprocessor.txt under \priconner\BepInEx\Translation\en\Text
 	2.2 AutoTranslatorConfig.ini under \priconner\BepInEx\config
-	2.3 If you are using Sugoi, SugoiOfflineTranslator.dll under \priconner\BepInEx\plugins\XUnity.AutoTranslator\Translators
 3. Delete (or move, as a backup) the BepInEx folder from your \priconner\ directory
 4. Extract the new version into the \priconner\ directory
 5. Move your backups from 2. back into the corresponding directories